EDX in the News

 What is the Energy Data eXchange

-The Energy Data eXchange (EDX) is an online collection of capabilities and resources that advance research and customize energy-related needs.
+EDX is DOE FE’s virtual platform for public curation of FE R&D data and tools.
 EDX is developed and maintained by NETL-RIC researchers and technical computing teams to support private collaboration for ongoing research efforts, and tech transfer of finalized DOE NETL research products.
 EDX supports NETL-affiliated research by:

 - Coordinating historical and current data and information from a wide variety of sources to facilitate access to research that crosscuts multiple NETL projects/programs